Princeton, WV Demographics

 A map of Princeton's Population by Race

-Of the 439 places in West Virginia, Princeton is the 27th most populous.
+Princeton is ranked the 28th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Princeton was ranked the 27th most populous place in the 2020 Census.

 Princeton's White Population